A New Leaf for the New Year

 By now it’s common knowledge that diets rich in vegetables are beneficial for heart health, digestive health and are protective against many cancers.

 Yet, I like to put the leafy green vegetables in a category by themselves.
 They stand apart from the other veggies.
-It’s easy for me to tout their unique resources in supporting mood, energy, reducing the effects of stress, boosting performance levels and aiding weight loss (in case either of those last two factors remain part of your new year’s resolutions).
+It’s easy for me to tout their unique resources in supporting mood, energy, reducing the effects of stress, boosting performance levels and aiding weight loss.

 The hearty leafy green vegetables are rich in minerals such as calcium and iron to keep us strong, dynamic and fortified.
 They contain good B vitamins that are key for our mental health.
 Their fiber helps us to naturally detoxify the internal and external factors that can all too easily burden our bodies these days.
 The leafy greens are rich in antioxidant vitamins and phytochemicals that keep our immune systems firing even through the coldest months and most taxing times.